andreiliphd/financial-modeling-ras-neural-network/README.md

 # Financial modeling to forecast capitaliztion of Russian companies
 ============

 Financial modelling (valuation) of Russian companies using neural network: TensorFlow, PyTorch and Keras.
-This project is focused on analysis of Russian equities but can applied to other markets.
-Data is gathered used open sources.
-There are three models of finanancial valuation of the companies made using TensorFlow, PyTorch and Keras.
+This project is focused on analysis of Russian equities but can be applied to other markets.
+The project is for value investors who want to apply neural networks to forecast capitalization of the companies.
+Data is gathered using open sources.
+There are three models of financial valuation of the companies made using TensorFlow, PyTorch and Keras.

 ---